Leading Contract Packaging Companies

 LDPE (Low-Density Polyethylene)

-LDPE is a thermoplastic similar to HDPE.
-Used for primary and secondary product packaging (ex. juice cartons, milk cartons, plastic wrap), LDPE tends to be flexible and corrosion resistant.
-It is also recyclable, though it is not recycled as often as it should be.
+LDPE, a thermoplastic akin to HDPE, is commonly used for primary and secondary product packaging, such as juice cartons, milk cartons, and plastic wrap.
+Known for its flexibility and corrosion resistance, LDPE is also recyclable, though it is not recycled as frequently as it could be.

 PET (Polyethylene Terephthalate)

-Manufacturers also frequently use paperboard and fiberboard for primary and secondary packaging.
-Sometimes, they use glass, as well as metals like: aluminum and aluminum foil.
+Manufacturers often utilize paperboard and fiberboard for both primary and secondary packaging.
+Additionally, they sometimes opt for glass and metals such as aluminum and aluminum foil.

 Paperboard

-Paperboard, also known as cardboard, is a thick paper-based material.
-Lightweight, strong and easy to cut, paperboard is often made into cartons and boxes.
-These paperboard products may serve as either primary or secondary packaging, depending on the application.
+Paperboard, also known as cardboard, is a thick, paper-based material that is lightweight, strong, and easy to cut.
+Often crafted into cartons and boxes, paperboard products can be used as either primary or secondary packaging, depending on the application.

 Fiberboard

-The term “fiberboard” generally refers to a wood product made from wood fibers.
-Sometimes in packaging, though, it also refers to corrugated fiberboard for boxes.
-Corrugated fiberboard is a paperboard product.
-Either way.
-Fiberboard is strong, rigid and resistant to tears, bending, crushing, impact, etc. In packaging, fiberboard is used for secondary packaging.
+The term “fiberboard” usually describes a wood product crafted from wood fibers.
+In the context of packaging, it can also mean corrugated fiberboard used for boxes, which is a paperboard product.
+Regardless of its form, fiberboard is strong, rigid, and resistant to tears, bending, crushing, and impact.
+In packaging, fiberboard is commonly used for secondary packaging.

 Glass

-Glass is a non-crystalline amorphous solid.
-It is transparent and available in a wide range of thicknesses, refraction indexes, impact resistance levels, tensile strengths, etc. Also, it can be modified to be more or less chemical and corrosion resistant.
-Generally speaking though, it is very inert.
-In contract packaging, glass is used to create primary packaging products like glass jars and glass bottles.
+Glass is a fascinating non-crystalline amorphous solid.
+Transparent and versatile, it comes in various thicknesses, refraction indexes, impact resistance levels, and tensile strengths.
+We can modify it to enhance its chemical and corrosion resistance.
+Generally, glass is quite inert, making it an ideal choice for packaging.
+In contract packaging, we use glass to craft primary packaging products such as jars and bottles.

 Aluminum

-Aluminum is an element and non-ferrous metal, known to be leak resistant, corrosion resistant and a good retainer of both cold and heat.
-In packaging, it is mostly used to make aluminum foil, cans and containers.
+Aluminum is an element and a non-ferrous metal, celebrated for its leak resistance, corrosion resistance, and excellent ability to retain both cold and heat.
+In packaging, it is primarily used to create aluminum foil, cans, and containers.

 Aluminum Foil

-Aluminum foil, made from aluminum, is a form of primary packaging.
-It helps keep food and other goods safe by shielding them from outside elements.
-Such elements include moisture, sunlight, dirt and other contaminants.
+Aluminum foil, crafted from aluminum, serves as an essential form of primary packaging.
+It ensures the safety of food and other goods by protecting them from external elements.
+These elements include moisture, sunlight, dirt, and various contaminants.

 Service Details and Design

-Contract packaging services begin with package classification.
-Service providers analyze whether their clients need primary, secondary or tertiary packaging services.
+The journey in contract packaging services starts with categorizing the package type.
+They analyze whether our clients require primary, secondary, or tertiary packaging solutions.

-Then, service providers identify and take into account several different application requirements/specifications.
-These include: marketing, shelf life, quality assurance, packaging regulations, labeling and graphic design, application environment, end-use, child safety regulations, packaging job volume, budget and timelines.
-Using these considerations, they make decisions on details like: packaging material, packaging design, packaging size, labels, etc. Often, they design the packaging using CAD, document automation and/or rapid prototyping.
+Next, they dive into the specific needs and requirements of the application.
+These considerations include marketing, shelf life, quality assurance, packaging regulations, labeling and graphic design, application environment, end-use, child safety regulations, packaging job volume, budget, and timelines.
+Based on these factors, they make informed decisions on crucial details such as packaging material, design, size, and labels.
+Often, they employ CAD, document automation, and rapid prototyping to design the packaging effectively.

-Once they’ve decided on the details, they begin packaging the product.
-Common packaging processes include: plastic molding, heat sealing and vacuum sealing.
+Once they decide on the details, they begin packaging the product.
+Common packaging processes include plastic molding, heat sealing, and vacuum sealing.

-After completing the initial packaging processes, contract packagers go on to customization.
+After completing the initial packaging processes, contract packagers move on to customization.
 Typical customization services include labeling and graphic design.
-Many contract packagers have in-house graphic design services so that they can design attractive labels for the product to make it more appealing to customers.
-To create the best designs for you, contract packagers will take into consideration factors such as: cost, usability, material and aesthetics.
+Many contract packagers have in-house graphic design services to create attractive labels that make the product more appealing to customers.
+To design the best labels, contract packagers consider factors such as cost, usability, material, and aesthetics.

-One of the most important steps in manufacturing is the packaging of a product.
-The packaging must be secure, especially during shipping.
-Specialized products like medical devices or pharmaceuticals must have packaging that meets industry standards and regulations.
-Most companies request custom packaging design from their contract packager so that their packaging is suited to the needs of their product and customers.
+One of the crucial steps in manufacturing is the packaging of products.
+Ensuring the packaging is secure, particularly during shipping, is paramount.
+For specialized items like medical devices or pharmaceuticals, the packaging must adhere to industry standards and regulations.
+Many companies seek custom packaging designs from their contract packagers to ensure their packaging meets the specific needs of their products and customers.

-Most contract packaging operations provide their customers with innovative product storage and shipping solutions.
-They can store the product in bulk, package it, label it with the appropriate information, and ship the packaged product to retail outlets.
+Most contract packaging operations offer their customers innovative solutions for product storage and shipping.
+They handle bulk storage, package the products, label them with the necessary information, and ship the packaged goods to retail outlets.

 Machinery Used

-In order to correctly package products and commodities, contract packagers can use a wide variety of different machines and tools.
-Common ones include: plastic molding equipment, heat seal automated machines form-fill-seal machines, vacuum packaging machinery and label dispensers.
+To correctly package products and commodities, contract packagers utilize a wide variety of machines and tools.
+Common equipment includes plastic molding machines, heat seal automated machines, form-fill-seal machines, vacuum packaging machinery, and label dispensers.

 Plastic Molding Equipment

-Contract packaging companies use plastic molding equipment to make a variety of primary and secondary packaging (ex. food packaging, blister packaging, pharmaceutical pill packaging, electronic packaging, medical device packaging, etc.) All molding machines, including blow molding machines and plastic injection molding machines, can be adjusted for more size differences, thickness changes, indentations, etc.
+Contract packaging companies employ plastic molding equipment to produce a wide range of primary and secondary packaging, such as food packaging, blister packaging, pharmaceutical pill packaging, electronic packaging, and medical device packaging.
+These molding machines, including blow molding and plastic injection molding machines, can be adjusted to accommodate various sizes, thicknesses, and indentations.

 Heat Seal Automated Machinery